-The Seven Softest Softball Questions Republicans Asked Brett Kavanaugh
+The seven softest softball questions Republicans asked Brett Kavanaugh

 “What people do you admire and why?”

 Sen. Jeff Flake (R-Ariz.) opened his line of questioning on Wednesday by asking Kavanaugh, “What people do you admire and why?”
-Kavanaugh gives a long-winded answer, but then proceeded to list the safest of safe: his mother, Justice Anthony Kennedy (whom he calls a “model of civility”), Justice Antonin Scalia (a “fierce protector” of individual liberty), Justice William Rehnquist, and Justice Robert Jackson, among others.
+Kavanaugh gives a long-winded answer, but then proceeds to list the safest of safe: his mother, Justice Anthony Kennedy (whom he calls a “model of civility”), Justice Antonin Scalia (a “fierce protector” of individual liberty), Justice William Rehnquist, and Justice Robert Jackson, among others.

-Why do you prefer to take notes with a sharpie?
+Why do you prefer to take notes with a Sharpie?

 “I noticed that you take a lot of notes,” said Sen. Mike Lee (R-Utah), to Kavanaugh on Thursday.
 “You use a Sharpie.
 And it’s not a fine-tipped Sharpie.
 It’s a regular sharpie…Why do you prefer that pen?”